carmenbianca/report-liferay/plan.md

 The "\gls{open-source}" aspect of Liferay involves \gls{foss} licensing.
 Licensing involves Legal.
 This internship takes place within the context of Liferay's Legal department.
 I will be working under Matija Šuklje, Senior Counsel at Liferay.
-Matija is chiefly responsible for Liferay's Intellectual Property (IP), specifically anything that involves the "©" symbol and software
+Matija is chiefly responsible for Liferay's \gls{ip}, specifically anything that involves the "©" symbol and software \gls{copyright}
-\gls{copyright} and licensing.
+and licensing.
 The "™" symbol is managed by Kirstin Huniar, and is not relevant to this internship. [@suklje-2019]

-Beside FOSS licensing, Legal is also responsible for all other matters of law.
+Beside \gls{foss} licensing, Legal is also responsible for all other matters of law.
 Like trademarks, these are not relevant to the internship, but mentioned for completeness' sake.